-Yes, broad been is another name for fava bean, which is sometimes known also as a faba, or even as horse bean.
+Yes, broad bean is another name for fava bean, which is sometimes known also as a faba, or even as horse bean.
 The scientific name of fava beans is Vicia faba.

 The name “fava bean” is a curious tautological occurrence.
 The word bean itself may have stemmed from an Old English, Old High German, and Old Norse word which referred to the broad bean.
 However, the word fava is an English version of the Latin word faba, which made its way into Spanish.
 This word also means the same thing as bean.
 Therefore, the name fava bean or faba bean means ‘bean bean.’
 Broad been, of course, refers to the size of the beans, which are quite wide in the largest varieties, although there are smaller ones as well.